KiwiFlavoredApollo/cobblemon-trainer-battle/docs/trainerteam.md

 ## Form Names

-Few other options for form names are `Therian`, `Paldea-Combat` and `Galar-Zen`.
-Form names for a Pokémon can be identified from [Cobblemon species file](https://gitlab.com/cable-mc/cobblemon/-/tree/main/common/src/main/resources/data/cobblemon/species?ref_type=heads).
+Few other options for form names are `Hisui`, `Therian`, `Paldea-Combat` and `Galar-Zen`.
+Form names for a Pokémon can be found in [Cobblemon species file](https://gitlab.com/cable-mc/cobblemon/-/tree/main/common/src/main/resources/data/cobblemon/species?ref_type=heads).

 ```json
 {